ssi379/inConcert/docs/README.md

 - [ ] Video search bar component
   - [ ] Search suggestion item components
 - [ ] JBuilder views to format videos appropriately
+  - [ ] This also means to update your controller to take in search queries!
 - [ ] Video search result page
   - Video
     - Title